An photo of a large whale, drawn in chalk and charcoal sits above a large window

 Clore Learning Studio

-Turner Contemporary presents a new commission by Lily Mixe, created alongside Portfolio X RISE UP.
-CLEAN UP.
+Turner Contemporary presents a commission by Lily Mixe, alongside Young Creatives X RNLI

 Turner Contemporary Rendezvous, Margate, Kent CT9 1HG